 In a recent National Car Rental State of Business Travel Survey, some interesting findings emerged:

-- Ninety percent of business travelers plan to travel at least the same amount or more in 2018 (63 percent will travel the same amount; 27 percent will travel more).
+- Ninety percent of business travelers plan to travel at least the same amount or more (63 percent will travel the same amount; 27 percent will travel more).

 - Business travelers say they work more hours (57 percent) and have more focus (48 percent) when they travel for business.